supercog-ai/agent-protocol/README.md

 REST API that all agents should support.
 Other transports are optional (websocket, etc...).

 ```
+Basic discovery endpoint

+    # List agents available at this endpoint
+    /   -> list[name, path] pairs

-All endpoints are relative to the agent base address:
+All other endpoints are relative to the agent's path:

     # Get the agent's descriptor
     /describe -> AgentDescriptor